David Prowse: Acting

 Prowse claimed that he nearly got the role of Jaws in James Bond (which ultimately went to Richard Kiel) and was offered the part of Conan the Barbarian before Arnold Schwarzenegger.

 Prowse had a small role as Hotblack Desiato's bodyguard in the 1981 BBC TV adaptation of The Hitchhiker's Guide to the Galaxy.
-He appeared in the first series of Ace of Wands on LWT and as a bodyguard in Callan (1974), a feature film version of the TV series.
+He appeared in the first series of Ace of Wands on LWT and as a bodyguard in Callan (1974), a feature film version of the TV series, as well as the character Wellington in one episode of the TV series.
 He played Charles, the duke's wrestler, in the BBC Television Shakespeare production of As You Like It in 1978.

 Prowse played Frankenstein's monster in three films, Casino Royale and the Hammer horrors The Horror of Frankenstein and Frankenstein and the Monster from Hell.
 Prowse made two uncredited appearances on The Benny Hill Show.
 On Hill's first show for Thames Television in 1969, he played a briefs-clad muscleman in the "Ye Olde Wishing Well" quickie, and in 1984 "Scuttlevision" he showed off his muscles in a sketch set to the song "Stupid Cupid".
 The earlier routine was also featured in the 1974 film The Best of Benny Hill, in which he was credited.

 Among his many non-speaking roles, Prowse played a major role in "Portrait of Brenda", the penultimate episode of The Saint broadcast in 1969.

 In May 2010, he played Frank Bryan in The Kindness of Strangers, an independent British film produced by Queen Bee Films.
 The film screened at the 2010 Cannes Film Festival.